sveltejs/svelte/site/content/docs/01-component-format.md

 	}

 	p:global(.red) {
-		/* this will apply to <p> elements belonging to this component that have the class "red" dynamically applied (e.g. via node.classList.add) */
+		/* this will apply to all <p> elements belonging to this component with a class of red, even if class="red" does not appear in the markup.
+This is useful when the class of the element is dynamically applied, for instance when updating the element's classList property directly. */ }
-	}
 </style>
 ```